 There are too few benefits that come with the Green Card to justify the its hefty annual fee of $95.
 The Chase Sapphire Preferred® Card and the Capital One® Venture® Rewards Credit Card have similar price tags but come with better overall rewards.
-The Arrival Plus gives 2x miles for every category of spending with the miles earned on the card having better redemption flexibility.
+The Venture gives 2x miles for every category of spending with the miles earned on the card having better redemption flexibility.
 The Chase Sapphire Preferred® Card offers double points on travel and dining as well, with the availability to use points for cash back at 1 cent per point.
 Given similar fees, these cards are both superior from a rewards standpoint to the Green Card.

 As far as other American Express cards go, paying more per year can get you a much better card.
 The Premier Rewards Gold Card from American Express offers a slew of benefits such as free roadside assistance, welcome bonuses and fantastic travel rewards rates all with an annual fee of $195.
 If you are willing to pay for a charge card, there is no good reason to prefer the Green Card to any of the higher tiered cards.
 The price difference is made up for by the travel rewards you will receive with the Premium Rewards credit card.
 On the other hand, if price is a major factor then, as discussed above, the Chase Sapphire Preferred® Card is a superior deal at the same price point.

 There is no getting around the fact that the absence of benefits in the face of charge card cons makes the Amex Green Card rather unappealing.
 Being a charge card, the Amex Green requires excellent credit to attain, meaning that despite its lackluster benefits, it is not any easier to get than cards which offer considerably more benefits and rewards and, this cannot be stressed enough, for the same or lower price!